«Footfalls echo in the memory

 That thing that sends me shivers down my spine when I remember, when I feel, this unrepeatable and brief privilege of life.

-Yes, the subjective perception of life, of the world, just like each and every one of us has it, lives it.
+Yes, the subjective perception of life and the world, just like each and every one of us has and lives it, will be gone.

 ~~{}~~

-People will keep savouring the first ice-cream of spring but you won’t be there.
+People will keep savouring their first ice-cream of spring, but you won’t be there.

-People will keep kicking around theories at the balcony over a glass of wine, but you won’t be there.
+People will keep kicking around theories on their balcony over a glass of wine, but you won’t be there.

-People will keep being hurting and killing but–fortunately- you won’t be there.
+People will keep getting hurt and killing, but–fortunately- you won’t be there.

 A minor loss for the universe, the erasure of your conscience.